Built St. Louis: City Churches

 Architect: Thomas W. Brady

-Another church faced with emminent closure as of this writing (June 2005), St. Boniface is a local landmark in the Carondelet neighborhood, in the southernmost reaches of the city.
+Another church that faced emminent closure in 2005, St. Boniface is a local landmark in the Carondelet neighborhood, in the southernmost reaches of the city.
 The building and parish date back to 1860 and served the needs of German immigrants; the towers were completed later (1868 and 1890) and were once surmounted by taller, more elaborate cupolas.
 It is a handsome but simple building in a vaguely Romaneque style, reflecting the working class neighborhoods that still surround it to this day.
 The church is also the anchor of a Neighborhood Historic District listed on the National Register.

 Next church > >